jdevfullstack-projects/breakout-game/README.md

 breakout game from Vanilla Web Projects, click the link to run the program: <https://jdevstatic.github.io/breakout-game/>

-I simply used the GitHub Pages to run the program!
+I simply used the GitHub Pages to deploy the program!